-- in a topic, such as reproductive health, environmental, STDs, tobacco, etc. - in a population, such as geriatrics, adolescents, a minority group, etc., - or in a theme, such as community organizations, health policy, education, or international1 health.
+- In a topic such as reproductive health, environment, STDs, tobacco, etc. - in a population such as geriatrics, adolescents, a minority group, etc., - or in a theme such as community organizations, health policy, education, or international health.

 The listing below contains examples of courses taken by our past majors2.
 You are not limited to this listing but rather are encouraged to look through the course offerings each semester for electives to your interests!